Greenstand/treetracker-admin-api/rematchTutorial.md

 * Separate logic code and presentation code, by doing so, we make the component code pretty simple, as you see, the new TreeImageScrubber.js is less complicated than before.

 * We can test the model by writing unit test code, so, we can test almost all the core code/logic about this tree list functionality.
 Also, we will get benefit from it for future maintenance and bug fixing.
+Below is a example to test model.js .

 <details>
 <summary>